Plaque, tartar and how to take care of your teeth

 What causes plaque and tartar on teeth?

 The main cause of dental plaque is usually not maintaining good oral hygiene.
-If plaque is not properly removed by brushing and using interdental floss, it will accumulate and calcify, forming tartar or calculus teeth.
-Since both are interrelated, it could be said that poor oral hygiene is also the main cause of dental tartar.
+If the buildup on your teeth is not properly removed by brushing and using floss, it will accumulate and calcify, forming tartar or calculus teeth.

-Although poor oral hygiene is the main cause of both, it is also true that the appearance of plaque and tartar on the teeth is not due to this exclusively, there are other factors that can influence their development.
-For example, if we eat a lot of sugar, the pH of our saliva will be altered and we’re more likely to create and accumulate dental plaque and tartar buildup.
+For example, if we eat a lot of sugar, the pH of our saliva will be altered, and we’re more likely to create and accumulate dental plaque.
 On the other hand, there are people who naturally have a more acidic pH, which creates the ideal climate for plaque and other oral diseases such as cavities.

-Types of plaque and dental calculus on teeth
+Types of plaque and dental calculus

 Types of plaque on teeth